Rainbows for the NHS

-‘Rainbows for the NHS’ is a giant interactive ‘mosaic of hope’, made up of thousands of pictures and stories, submitted to the People’s Picture during the COVID-19 pandemic.
-You can explore the mosaic and the many lives of the NHS, key workers, carers and people from across the country.
+‘Rainbows for the NHS’ is a giant interactive ‘mosaic of hope’, made up of thousands of pictures and stories submitted during the pandemic.

-The People’s Picture launched the project at London Piccadilly Lights on Monday 22 June 2020 and called out for people to submit their pictures and stories.
+The project launched at London Piccadilly Lights on Monday 22 June 2020 and called out for people to submit their pictures and stories.
 Landsec and Ocean Outdoor donated the iconic screen as part of their community engagement programme which has continued throughout the coronavirus pandemic.

 Delve into the stories of thousands of lives at the NHS, key workers and carers and those in lockdown.